Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 Decisions are made under partial information.

-Information expands after commitment has formed.
+Information develops after commitment has formed.

 End point